Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/README.md

 <img width="241" alt="image" src="https://github.com/Miragle-Hub/Holiday-Hack-Challenge-2023---SANS/assets/128744976/634c5fa8-78d0-4b6b-9a04-d4b4a50280cd">

-2. Choose play game with random players and once the game room to loads check the current loaded URL "window.location.href"
+2. Choose play game with random players and once the game room loads check the current loaded URL "window.location.href"

 3. Use the below javascript which changes the "SinglePlayer" parameter to true and loads the frame again.